keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Create Configuration](/components/configuration-1.png)

-The following page lists the current configurations (e.g., extractors) in the project.
+The following page lists the current configurations (e.g., data source connectors) in the project.
 To create a new configuration of a new component, use the **Directory** or the **Add New Data Source** button.

 {: .image-popup}
 ![Screenshot - Extractors List](/components/configuration-2.png)

-Use the search field to find the component you want to use (the Currency Rates extractor in this case) and then click the component tile to add it:
+Use the search field to find the component you want to use (the Currency Rates data source connector in this case) and then click the component tile to add it:

 {: .image-popup}
 ![Screenshot - Search Component](/components/configuration-3.png)